repetti/samples/avro/README.md

 # Apache Avro
-Apache Avro sample application (RPC)
+Apache Avro sample application (RPC).

+# How to
+To run an application use gradle task "run".
+If you feel that some sources are missing execute "generateAvroJava" task, that will generate sources for classes defined in '*.avpr' files.

 ### See
 * https://avro.apache.org/